 Global Alliance partners include:

-Disability-Led Organizations include ONG Inclusiva; Partnership for Inclusive Disaster Strategies; World Institute on Disability; United States International Council on Disabilities
+Disability-Led Organizations include ONG Inclusiva; Partnership for Inclusive Disaster Strategies; World Institute on Disability; Rehabilitation International; Gallaudet University; and United States International Council on Disabilities

-Corporate partners include Bristol Myers Squibb, AT&T, and Benetech
+Corporate & business partners include Bristol Myers Squibb; AT&T; Benetech; GRACE; and SafeTracer

-Additional Founders Circle partners are being welcomed through December 2020.
+Additional Founders Circle partners are being welcomed through Quarter 1, 2021.